confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-ssl.rst

   You will need to generate CA certificates (or use yours if you already have one) and then generate a keystore and truststore for brokers and clients.
 You can use the ``create-certs.sh`` script in ``examples/kafka-ssl-cluster/secrets`` to generate them.
 For production, please use these scripts for generating certificates : https://github.com/confluentinc/confluent-platform-security-tools

-  For this example, we will use the ``create-certs.sh`` available in the ``examples/kafka-ssl-cluster/secrets`` directory in cp-docker-images.
+  For this example, we will use the ``create-certs.sh`` available in the ``examples/kafka-ssl-cluster/secrets`` directory in the cp-docker-images repo.
 See "security" section for more details on security.
 Make sure that you have OpenSSL and JDK installed.

   .. sourcecode:: bash